Perry Mason moment: Alex Jones defamation lawsuit

 In 2022, alt-right radio show host and conspiracy theorist Alex Jones went on trial for a defamation lawsuit filed on behalf of the parents of victims in the Sandy Hook shooting, whom Alex Jones had called "crisis actors" due to his false assertions that the shooting was a hoax perpetrated by gun control advocates.
-Lawyer for the plaintiffs Mark Bankston revealed to Jones during cross-examination that Jones' lawyers had mistakenly sent Bankston a complete digital archive of Jones' text messages and phone data for nearly two years prior to the lawsuit.
+Lawyer for the plaintiffs Mark Bankston revealed to Jones during cross-examination that Jones' lawyers had mistakenly sent Bankston a total of approximately 300 gigabytes of data including a complete digital archive of Jones' text messages and phone data for nearly two years prior to the lawsuit.
 Furthermore, Jones' lawyers were notified of the mistake and had failed to claim that the records were protected under client-attorney privilege, allowing Bankston to provide the evidence during the trial.
 These messages revealed information that directly contradicted prior testimony from Jones, indicating that he had lied under oath.
 In response, Jones told Bankston, "I guess this is your Perry Mason moment."